 The menu is on the wall and includes two sizes of wraps and different veggies and sauces to go with your vegan kebab.

 I had the Hamster kebab, which is the one with peanut butter and coconut sauce.
 It was absolutely perfect.
 I’m not a fan of meat substitutes, so happy to say it didn’t taste anything like meat.

-The space is small, it has just a few tables and you will probably find yourself sharing a table with other people.
 It feels a bit like a local hangout that everybody seems to stop at when they pass by.

-The service is fast and efficient.
+It’s a fast food place, so service is fast and efficient.
 Order at the counter and they will call your name when your meal is ready.

 Mihiderka – Vegan burgers, stews and more